TezBaydu/Milestone-Project-3-Cooking/database.md

     * Members last name
     * Can be editable

-#### recipe <-- to be updated -->
+### recipes
+- date
+- recipe_name
+- recipe_description
+- recipe_image
+- breakfast
+- lunch
+- dinner
+- dessert
+- snack
+- serves
+- prep_time
+- cook_time
+- ready_time
+- food (Array)
+- count (Array)
+- size (Array)
+- weight (Array)
+- volume (Array)
+- recipe_method (Array)
-- Public
+- private_switch
+    * null
         * Recipes to be shared with Public and is browseable
-        * Where field "public" is "true"
-- Private
+    * on
         * Recipes to not be shared and is non browseable but can only be viewed in members profile section.

-        * Where field "public" is "false"
+- email
+    * used to associate recipes to members as key